airshipit/airshipctl/tools/airship-in-a-pod/README.md

 components required to deploy a fully functioning Airship 2 deployment.
 The pod consists of the following "Task" containers:

-* `artifact-setup`: This container builds the airshipctl binary and makes it available to the other containers.
-Also, based on the configuration provided in the airship-in-a-pod manifest, airshipctl/treasuremap(based on the usecase) git repositories will be downloaded and the required tag or commitId will be checked out.
+* `artifact-setup`: This container collects the airshipctl binary repo, builds the airshipctl binary (and associated kustomize plugins), and makes them available to the other containers
 * `infra-builder`: This container creates the various virtual networks and machines required for an Airship deployment
-* `runner`: The runner container is the "meat" of the pod, and executes the deployment
+* `runner`: The runner container is the "meat" of the pod, and executes the deployment.
+It sets up a customized airshipctl config file, then uses airshipctl to pull the specified manifests and execute the deployment

 The pod also contains the following "Support" containers: